Welland House Hotel: Later use

 In November 1909, Mary Malcolmson started the first North American Girl Guide troop at the Welland House.

 A private maternity hospital named the Wellandra operated in the Welland House Hotel by 1910.
 The back of the building may have been used for this purpose.
 During the Spanish flu pandemic, the top floor of the Welland House was used for patients.
 After the hospital closed, small businesses utilized the space.

 From 1930 to 1938, the second floor of the Welland House hosted the CKTB radio station.
 This was the first radio station to exist in St. Catharines.
 The Alibi Room at the Welland House was known to be a meeting place for gays and lesbians in the 1960s to 1970s.
 Before the Welland House Hotel was destroyed by a fire, it was most recently used as a student residence building.

 Destruction and demolition

 A fire destroyed the Welland House on July 12, 2021.
 The vacant building was in the process of potentially being designated as a heritage site to prevent future demolition.
 However, in the early hours of July 12, 2021, emergency crews were called out to the Welland House regarding a large fire.
 Investigators have concluded that the fire started on the third floor of the building but were not able to determine any likely causes.
 Demolition of the remaining debris was delayed.
 It was anticipated to take longer than other demolition projects as a result of attempting historical preservation where possible.
 Debris remained when demolition suddenly ceased in July 2022 as a result of a financial dispute.
-As of February 2023, an estimated 80% of the demolition process has been completed.
+In February 2023, an estimated 80% of the demolition process had been completed.
+The demolition permit was applicable until July 2023.
+In August 2023, the City of St. Catharines ordered the property owner to remove remaining debris through enforcement of a bylaw.